Home / Brain Lab / Brain Age Index / Methodology

 Brain age is a way of asking a simple question: at this moment in your life, do your lifestyle, vascular health, sensory functions, and social environment look more like the average person your chronological age, or more like someone older or younger?
 The answer is not a diagnosis.
 It is a structured way to look at the modifiable forces that shape how brains age, decade by decade.

 The Brain Age Index does not scan your brain.
 The most rigorous brain age estimators in research use deep learning models trained on tens of thousands of structural MRI scans, predicting chronological age from grey matter morphology and reporting the gap between predicted and actual age.
 That methodology requires a scanner, a radiologist, and a validated machine-learning pipeline.
-Our tool computes something different and complementary: a risk-factor-weighted estimate derived from twelve self-reported lifestyle and clinical inputs, calibrated to the same modifiable factors that the world's leading dementia research consortium has identified as causally linked to cognitive aging.
+Our tool computes something different and complementary: a risk-factor-weighted estimate of the modifiable brain-age gap, derived from twenty-five self-reported inputs organized into six brain-health domains, calibrated to the modifiable factors that the world's leading dementia research consortium has identified as causally linked to cognitive aging.

 The result is an estimate, not a measurement.
 We surface that distinction in every output.
 The tool is designed for personal reflection on cognitive health behaviors and is never a substitute for evaluation by a licensed healthcare professional.